TypeScript Simple Types

 Boolean

 The Boolean data type is a fundamental concept in programming and logic that represents a truth value.
-It can only have one of two possible values: “true” or “false.”
-These values are used to determine whether a condition is true or not.
+It can only have one of two possible values: true

-Booleans are essential in programming as they allow us to make decisions based on the truth or falsity of certain conditions.
-For example, in an if statement, a Boolean value is used to determine whether a specific block of code should be executed or not.
+statement, a Boolean value is used to determine whether a specific block of code should be executed.
 If the condition evaluates to true, the code is executed; otherwise, it is skipped.

-The true and false values of Booleans are often the result of comparison operations or logical operations between variables or expressions.
-Comparison operators, such as “equal to” (==), “greater than” (>), or “less than” (<), return a Boolean value based on the comparison result.
-Logical operators, such as “AND” (&&), “OR” (||), or “NOT” (!), evaluate expressions and return a Boolean value based on the logical rules they follow.
+The true and false values of Booleans often result from comparison operations or logical operations between variables or expressions.
+Comparison operators, such as “equal to” (==

 Boolean values simplify decision-making and flow control in programming.
 They enable us to write more intelligent and efficient code by allowing programs to make choices and take different paths based on different conditions.
-They are a powerful tool that lies at the core of most programming languages and are used extensively in a wide range of applications.

 Overview of Boolean Type

-In most programming languages, the boolean type is built-in and is often denoted by the keywords “true” and “false.”
-These keywords are used to assign values to boolean variables, which can then be used in conditional statements, loops, and other control structures.
+.
+These keywords are used to assign values to Boolean variables, which can then be used in conditional statements, loops, and other control structures.

-One key characteristic of the boolean type is that it can only have one of two possible values: true or false.
+One key characteristic of the Boolean type is that it can only have one of two possible values: true or false.
 This binary nature makes it well-suited for situations when a decision needs to be made based on a logical condition.
-For example, a boolean variable could be used to check if a user is logged in, if a condition is met, or if a certain action should be performed.
+For example, a Boolean variable could be used to check if a user is logged in, if a condition is met, or if a certain action should be performed.

 Examples of Boolean Values